Skip to Main Content

 Limitations on Financial Aid

-All student-athletes should be familiar with the terms and conditions of their athletically-related aid (scholarship) as well as other types of financial assistance.
+All student-athletes should be familiar with the terms and conditions of their athletically related aid (scholarship) as well as other types of financial assistance.
 A student-athlete may not participate in intercollegiate athletics if he/she receives financial aid that exceeds the cost of attendance.
-Cost of attendance is the amount calculated by the University’s financial aid authority that includes tuition and fees, room and board, books and supplies, transportation and other expenses related to attendance.
-A full grant-in-aid is comprised of tuition and fees, room and board, and books.
+Cost of attendance is the amount calculated by the University’s financial aid authority that includes tuition and fees, housing and food, books and supplies, transportation and other expenses related to attendance.
+A full grant-in-aid is comprised of tuition and fees, housing and food, and books.
 It is important to note that due to various federal guidelines, many aid programs may limit the total amount of aid a student-athlete may receive.
 UNF will strive to give each student-athlete all aid permissible within NCAA and federal guidelines.
 However, if as a result of receiving other institutional financial aid in addition to an athletic grant-in-aid, a student-athlete becomes “over-awarded” (award exceeds the value of full cost-of-attendance or exceeds Title IV need) or the team exceeds the NCAA team maximum equivalency, the student-athlete’s athletic grant-in-aid will be reduced to comply with NCAA individual team limits.

-Meal Plans
+Meal Memberships

 Housing

 UNF encourages all first-year students to live in on-campus housing.
-If living on campus, a housing contract and deposit must be submitted through the myHousing portal.
-Freshmen arrangements for dorm and roommate assignments may be made by coaching staff and are coordinated by the Compliance office.
+If living on campus, a housing contract and deposit must be submitted through the MyHousing portal.
+Freshman arrangements for residence hall and roommate assignments may be made by coaching staff and are coordinated by the Compliance office.
 In subsequent years, all student-athletes wishing to stay in on-campus housing must individually file contracts for student housing according to housing deadlines.
 Late fees may apply if a deadline is missed and are the responsibility of the student-athlete.
 The Flats at UNF are 11.5 month leases and are subject to different terms and conditions.
+Please keep this in mind when considering the Flats as a housing option.

 Reduction/Cancellation During Period of Award